Wiley Nickel: 2026 Wake County District Attorney election

-With the entry of former Governor Roy Cooper into the US Senate race, Nickel suspended his US Senate campaign, endorsed Cooper, and will run instead for Wake County, North Carolina District Attorney seat.
+With the entry of former Governor Roy Cooper into the US Senate race, Nickel suspended his US Senate campaign, endorsed Cooper, and ran instead for Wake County, North Carolina District Attorney seat.
+On March 3, 2026, Nickel won the Democratic primary, defeating assistant district attorney Melanie Shekita and former prosecutor Sherita Walton.
+Nickel will be running unopposed in the general election.